 - Overloaded or Improperly Loaded Cargo – Overloading cargo on the trailer, or loading it improperly, can cause significant issues during transport.
 Overloaded trucks require more distance to stop.
 Incorrectly loaded cargo can easily shift during transport, causing considerable maneuverability problems, which could lead to a rollover.

 - Driving Too Fast – Many loaded cargo trucks weigh tens of thousands of pounds.
 When driving too fast, the trucker can quickly lose control of the vehicle, making it difficult to stop or maneuver out of harm’s way.
 Victims of a large truck accident involving excessive speed tend to cause catastrophic injury or death.

 - Negligent Driving – Driving recklessly, changing lanes erratically or failing to obey the rules of the road can increase the risk of serious injuries caused by a catastrophic large commercial truck accident.

 Legal Remedies For People Injured In An Accident With A Yellow Freight Truck

 Rosenfeld Injury Lawyers at (888) 424-5757 specialize in accident cases involving large commercial trucks.
-They fight aggressively on behalf of their clients to obtain restitution for extensive medical bills, lost earnings, vehicle damage, disabilities, disfigurement, injuries, pain and suffering.
+Our attorneys fight aggressively on behalf of our clients to obtain restitution for extensive medical bills, lost earnings, vehicle damage, disabilities, disfigurement, injuries, pain, and suffering.
 The law firm offers a no-obligation initial consultation to discuss the merits of the case, and work on a contingency basis.
-There are no upfront fees, and the attorneys are paid only after obtaining compensation for the victim.
+There are no upfront fees, and our attorneys are paid only after obtaining compensation for the victim.
 Contact us today!